-Opportunities for Involvement in all Disciplines
+Opportunities for Performance and Involvement in all Disciplines

 There are numerous ways to participate in our work at the Department of Theatre and Dance.
 If you are not immediately cast in a faculty-directed production, we highly encourage you to stay connected.
 Watch for the many opportunities in student-directed and student choreographed shows.
 Work back stage and get to know the actors, tech and crew folks and directors.
 Volunteer for a light hang, and build your way toward lighting design.
 Check out the social justice theatre group, I Am We Are, and the Theatre House (Peterson House) for other ways to get involved.

 - The theatre program annually produces four main stage shows in a wide variety of styles and genres.
 Every other year we do a musical, which is rehearsed during January Term and performed in February.

 - Auditions usually take place during the first week of each semester, although occasionally auditions for an early spring term production will be held before the end of fall term.
 Students interested in auditioning are encouraged to read the play before the audition and, whenever possible, to prepare a short memorized monologue of their own choosing.
 Specific audition information is posted prior to all audition dates.
 Be sure you’re signed up the Plaything e-mail list and the Theatre/Dance Facebook for up-to-the-minute information.

 - Audition Help can be found at the Theatre House (Peterson House) where theatre folks hold audition workshops each semester and are happy to help you find or practice a monolog.

 Advanced Theatre students create a number of projects each year that need actors, designers, stage managers and technicians.
 Alternate (even) years, the department sponsors a Theatre Gallery with a number of one-act plays directed by students.
 The opposite year will feature a Festival of 10-minute Plays directed by members of the directing class.
 They are always looking for dedicated actors.